 CP1480 was presented to the ISG on the 21 February 2017 for decision.
 ISG asked for information on whether a shared mailbox can be used for an Authorised Person and if the list can be managed via the ELEXON portal.
 As a result, they deferred the decision for CP1480 as they were concerned the proposed solution would not adequately address the problem.

 CP1480 was presented to SVG for decision on 28 February 2017 and similarly they decided to defer CP1480 for a month to await the outcome of ISG’s questions.
 They asked if ELEXON could explore an alternative solution and present the options at the next SVG meeting in April.

-ISG and SVG at their meetings on 28 March 2017 and 4 April 2017 respectively agreed to amend the solution to allow Category “A” Authorised Persons details to be provided to the TC where the TC had not been able to contact the Category “E” Authorised Persons.
+The ISG and SVG, at their meetings on 28 March 2017 and 4 April 2017 respectively, agreed to amend the solution to allow Category “A” Authorised Persons details to be provided to the TC where the TC had not been able to contact the Category “E” Authorised Persons.
 Both Committees believed this ‘escalation’ route would deliver a more robust solution and address the key concerns previously raised.
 As a result, a new CP Consultation was issued on 8 May 2017.
-CP1480 v2.0 will be presented to the ISG and SVG for decision on 27 June 2017 and 4 July 2017 respectively.

 Due to data protection principles, we believe we are unable to fully address the ISG and SVG’s concerns and the defect identified by the TC.
 CP1480 was therefore rejected by the SVG on 4 July 2017 and the ISG on 25 July 2017.